-Item Description Low Batt Cut Out Low Batt Cut Out controls when the inverter turns off due to a low battery voltage condition.
-The inverter will turn off only after this level has been reached for the period of time set for LBCO Delay.
+Item Description Low Batt Cut Out Low Batt Cut Out controls when the inverter stops producing AC output due to a low battery voltage condition.
+The inverter will stop producing AC output only after this level has been reached for the period of time set by the LBCO Delay .
 This setting is not temperature compensated.
 LBCO Delay LBCO Delay controls how long the inverter is allowed to operate at or below the Low Batt Cut Out level before turning off due to a low battery voltage condition.
-The inverter will stop producing AC output only after the Low Batt Cut Out setting has been reached for this uninterrupted period of time.
+The inverter will stop producing AC output only after the Low Batt Cut Out level has been reached for this uninterrupted period of time.
 Once the inverter has shut off, the battery voltage must rise 4 volts above the Low Batt Cut Out setting for inverter operation to resume.
 High Batt Cut Out High Batt Cut Out sets the maximum battery voltage at which the inverter will operate.
-If the battery voltage exceeds this limit for more than 1 minute, the inverter displays a fault message (F49) and shuts down.
+If the battery voltage exceeds this limit for more than 1 minute, the Conext XW+ displays a fault message (F49) and shuts down.
 The inverter will not support AC loads when in this condition.
 If a qualified AC source is present, the unit passes AC through to the loads.
 The inverter automatically restarts when the voltage drops to 6 volts below the High Batt Cut Out setting.
 If battery voltage continues to rise after shutdown, an external charger may still be charging the batteries.
 The Conext XW+ cannot control how external chargers operate.
-Search Watts Search Watts sets the inverter's search sensitivity when Search mode is enabled.
+Search Watts Search Watts sets search sensitivity for the Conext XW+ when search mode is enabled.
 When a load larger than this setting is present on AC OUT, the inverter starts producing AC output from battery power.
-Enabling Search mode from the Setup Menu (see page 3-2) can minimize power draw from the battery during periods of low demand from loads.
-Also see "Using Search Mode" on page 3-8.
+Enabling search mode from the Setup menu (see page 3-2) can minimize power draw from the battery during periods of low demand from loads.
+Also see "Using Search Mode" on page 3-9.
 Search Delay Search Delay sets the time between search pulses.
 When searching for loads, the Conext XW+ sends out search pulses on AC OUT to determine the presence of a load above Search Watts.
 Conext XW+ power draw while in search mode decreases when Search Delay is increased, but the Conext XW+ response time to active loads is slower.

-For default settings, see "Inverter Menu" on page B-3.
+For default settings, see "Inverter Settings Menu" on page B-3.